draperj/GraphQLSummit/GraphQLSummitDay2.md

 ---
 * 1 API for multiple clients
 * Frontend iterations without backend changes (if the backend is structured with the right data schema at the start)
-* Easy to onboard engieers to using GraphQL as all data available from the API is very explicit and easy to explore
+* Easy to onboard engineers to using GraphQL as all data available from the API is very explicit and easy to explore
 * Ecosystem to support GraphQL is great (Apollo, Prisma)
 * Scaling efficiently: get only what you need (small payloads), get everything you need (avoid roundtrips to API), unifies services+microservices+third party services
 * Stability